Atmosphere of Jupiter: Circumpolar cyclones

 The northern cyclones tend to maintain an octagonal structure with the NPC as a center point.
 Northern cyclones have less data than southern cyclones because of limited illumination in the north-polar winter, making it difficult for JunoCam to obtain accurate measurements of northern CPC positions at each perijove (53 days), but JIRAM is able to collect enough data to understand the northern CPCs.
 The limited illumination makes it difficult to see the northern central cyclone, but by making four orbits, the NPC can be partially seen and the octagonal structure of the cyclones can be identified.
-Limited illumination also makes it difficult to view the motion of the cyclones, but early observations show that the NPC is offset from the pole by about 0.5˚ and the CPCs generally maintained their position around the center.
-Despite data being harder to obtain, it has been observed that the northern CPCs have a drift rate of about 1˚ to 2.5˚ per perijove to the west.
+Limited illumination also makes it difficult to view the motion of the cyclones, but early observations show that the NPC is offset from the pole by about 0.5° and the CPCs generally maintained their position around the center.
+Despite data being harder to obtain, it has been observed that the northern CPCs have a drift rate of about 1° to 2.5° per perijove to the west.
 The seventh cyclone in the north (n7) drifts a little more than the others and this is due to an anticyclonic white oval (AWO) that pulls it farther from the NPC, which causes the octagonal shape to be slightly distorted.

 The instantaneous locations of the south polar cyclones have been tracked for 5 years by the JIRAM instrument and by JunoCam.
 The locations over time were revealed to form an oscillatory motion of each of the 6 cyclones, with periods of approximately one (Earth) year and radii of about 400 km.
 These oscillations around the CPCs' mean positions were explained to be a result of imbalances between the beta-drift, pulling the CPCs toward the pole and the rejection forces that develop due to the interactions between the cyclones, similar to a 6-body spring system.
-In addition to this periodic motion, the south polar cyclones were observed to drift westward by 7.5±0.7˚ per year.
+In addition to this periodic motion, the south polar cyclones were observed to drift westward by 7.5±±0.7 year.
 The reason for this drift is still unknown.

 The circumpolar cyclones have different morphologies, especially in the north, where cyclones have a "filled" or "chaotic" structure.
 The inner part of the "chaotic" cyclones have small-scale cloud streaks and flecks.
 The "filled" cyclones have a sharply-bound, lobate area that is bright white near the edge with a dark inner portion.
 There are four "filled" cyclones and four "chaotic" cyclones in the north.
 The southern cyclones all have an extensive fine-scale spiral structure on their outside but they all differ in size and shape.
 There is very little observation of the cyclones due to low sun angles and a haze that is typically over the atmosphere but what little has been observed shows the cyclones to be a reddish color.